Tremelune/cribl/README.md

 https://stackoverflow.com/questions/72369320/why-always-something-is-running-at-port-5000-on-my-mac

-There might be some user permission issues with /var/log, but at on my machine, the app was deployed as the same user as the a user that could read from the directory.
+There might be some user permission issues with /var/log, but the app is usually deployed as a user that can read from that directory (works on my machine!).

-Note that a Python 3.9 interpreter is expected for this project!
+Note that a Python 3.9 interpreter is expected for this project.

 ## API